 Do you think Obama wants Hillary lurking around anywhere?

-I mean, Clinton's gonna take over, and that's if he's up there as the as as the wife of the vice presidential nominee, and the balloons are dropping and they're holding hands on it, and uh, you know, the the Benny Banack and his orchestra are playing their limited repertoire of songs that Democrats can sing, and they got these four up there holding it.
+If he's up there as the wife of the vice presidential nominee and the balloons are dropping and they're holding hands on it and Benny Banack and his orchestra are playing their limited repertoire of songs that Democrats can sing, and they got these four up there holding, Bill Clinton's going to be acting like he's the nominee.

-I just can't see them uh doing this.
+I just can't see them doing this.

-I was talking to my buddy F. Lee Levin this morning, and we we have decided we are sick and tired of this term.
+I was talking to my buddy F. Lee Levin this morning, and we have decided we are sick and tired of this term.

 The Republicans need to rebrand themselves.

-This whole thing about rebranding the GOP, it's just inside the beltway mumbo jumbo.
+This whole thing about rebranding the GOP, it's just inside the Beltway mumbo jumbo.

 The Republican Party needs to reform itself, and there's one word that can describe the reform, and it's called conservatism.